 In keeping with this view, the range of complementary activities and services provided by NKS offers a dynamic, flexible, holistic programme that enables women to find their feet in a foreign culture.
-It provides a secure, mutually supportive, learning community that facilitates the development of independence and improves the ability to tackle new challenges and tensions (for many, in the context of a more traditional, conservative family culture).
+A secure, mutually supportive, learning environment is provided that facilitates the development of their independence and improves their ability to tackle new challenges and tensions (for many, in the context of a more traditional, conservative family culture).
 Women's cultural and religious positions are respected throughout this process.

-The service provided at the project offered women a path through these difficult life stages at a pace that is flexible for each participant.
+This specialist service offers women a path through difficult life stages at a pace that is flexible for each individual.
 In addition to the activities and programmes, it provides a secure, culturally appropriate, social community, from which women can venture out and try new opportunities - and to which they can return.
 Women who have tried new courses or new challenges provide role models, inspiration and encouragement for others to follow.
 Advice is shared, experiences discussed, networks of friendship developed and celebrations and festivals enjoyed.
-It is a learning community.
+It is a learning community in which South Asian women can improve their health and wellbeing, and flourish.